Eurobertics/Nebucord/README.md

 Install
 -------

-By composer:
+**By composer:**
 ```
 user@linux:~# composer require eurobertics/nebucord
 ```
+---

-By Docker (more information can be found on [Nebucord Docker Hub](https://hub.docker.com/repository/docker/eurobertics/nebucord):
+**By Docker (more information can be found on [Nebucord Docker Hub](https://hub.docker.com/repository/docker/eurobertics/nebucord)):**
 ```
 docker pull eurobertics/nebucord:latest
 ```
- ***Note:** Configuration file setup (.ini file(s))is currently not possible for Docker.
-This will be address with fix soon.
-(Class parameter configurations are still possible.)*

-By GIT:
+**Note:**
+If you want use .ini configuration, you have to put your .ini File (`nebucord.ini` i. e.) in the mounted directory for your Docker instance and set the path to the path of the docker working directory.
+You can find more information about this on the [Nebucord Docker Hub Page](https://hub.docker.com/repository/docker/eurobertics/nebucord).

+---
+**By GIT:**
 Simple clone this repository and use the native autoloader file in ./src Directory.

----
 **Note:**
 If you use the library without composer, you just can include the native autoloader: